rafaelcoias/42_Born2beRoot/GUIDE/README.md

 After you start the VM, write your encryption password and login with your new user, it is time to set up the basics.

 NOTE: <br>
+The '$' char marks the beginning of a command. <br>
 Everything in <b>bolt</b> is a command. <br>
 Everything in <i>italic</i> means it does not belong to the command, it's most likely a name or a user-name. <br>
 Everything after ':' is the explanation of the written command. <br>